tempeste/discordBot/README.md

 - [x] Implement a command to search for YouTube videos and display results.
 ~~ [x] Implement a command that outputs the host machine's ip address.~~
 - [x] Implement a command to query palworld server status and usage
-- [x] Implement a command to restart palworld server
+- [x] Implement a command to restart, start, and stop palworld server
 - [ ] Add functionality to play audio from YouTube videos in voice channels.
 - [ ] Develop a queue system for song playback.
 - [ ] Create additional playback control commands (e.g., pause, stop, skip).